Using Bach Flower Essences to Help Your Reactive Dog

 Rock Water - territorial behavior (around the yard, kennel, car, even dog bed) can be improved with Rock Water.
 This essence remedies a rigid, rules-based mindset, and increases emotional flexibility and fluidity.

 Red Chestnut - Most dogs deemed "protective" are actually possessive of their owners.
 For dogs that that honestly fear for the well-being and safety of their loved ones, Red Chestnut preserves natural, healthy protectiveness but reduces the over-care and over-concern concern that can develop for (what the dog perceives as) emotionally or physically delicate or fragile individuals.

 Once you've chosen which essences sound best, either purchase them individually and blend your own combination, or have it done for you.
 Aldaron Essences offers a convenient Design Your Own formula service just for this purpose.

 If you're unsure which essences would be best for your dog, be sure to browse my selection of flower essence blends for reactive dogs at Aldaron Essences.

-If you haven't used flower essences before, they are reassuringly simple to use.
-Just give a few drops to your dog - on a treat or snack, in his dinner, and/or straight into his mouth - 3 or 4 times every day.
-(Consistency is key to see results.)
-You should see improvements start within 3 to 14 days and gradually build over time.
+If you haven't used flower essences before, they are very simple to use, although they do require consistent use to see results.
+Just give a few drops to your dog 3 or 4 times every day.
+This can be on a treat or snack, in his dinner, and/or straight into his mouth.
+You'll generally see small improvements start within 3 to 14 days and gradually build over time.
 (See our detailed instructions on how to give your dog flower essences and what to expect.)